 Less frequently, exercise-induced anaphylaxis may be accompanied by gastrointestinal symptoms such as nausea, vomiting, abdominal cramping and diarrhoea, as well as syncope, dysphagia, chest tightness, sweating, choking, throat constriction, headache and hoarseness.

-Food-dependent exercise-induced anaphylaxis affects one third to one half of patients with exercise-induced anaphylaxis.
+Food-dependent exercise-induced anaphylaxis affects one–third to a half of patients with exercise-induced anaphylaxis.
 An anaphylactic response can occur when exercise is taken between 1 and 3 hours after eating.
 Symptoms do not occur after food without exercise, nor do they occur during exercise if the triggering food has not been consumed.

-The main foods causing food-dependent exercise-induced anaphylaxis are:
+The main foods likely to cause food-dependent exercise-induced anaphylaxis are:

 Symptoms are the same as in exercise-induced anaphylaxis.